shsagir/play-area-sync/docs/install-craft-2-uni.md

 ## Get ready

-We assume you've already created an App and chose Craft CMS in the stack chooser.
+We assume you've already created an App and chose Craft CMS in the [Software Preset](app#toc-software-preset).
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).

 ### Root path